 There are floral upholstery, pinstripe wallpapers and oak and granite restrooms.

-Moreover, the Covent Garden Hotel has a cinema, a calm private library, and a drawing-room.
+Moreover, the Covent Garden Hotel has a cinema, a calm private library, and a drawing room.

 5. The Great Northern Hotel

 The journey to becoming one of the best boutique hotels in London started in 1854.
-It has won almost all the reputed awards of the Hotel industry and is adding accolades to its name every year.
+It has won almost all the reputed awards in the Hotel industry and is adding accolades to its name every year.

 It’s often referred to as a lone beauty of a building with five floors of rooms that include mini ones and carriages, and the facility has no room service.